6001 Research Data & Materials Policy

 Yale’s responsibilities include but are not limited to:

-• Protecting the rights of Yale Researchers as provided in this policy including, but not limited to, their right to academic freedom, rights to access data from research in which they participated, and rights to take copies of their data when they leave the University.
+• Protecting the rights of Yale Researchers as provided in this policy, including, but not limited to, their right to academic freedom, rights to access Research Data from Research in which they participated, and rights to take copies of their Research Data when they leave the University.

 • Developing and implementing compliance systems, consistent with applicable legal requirements, to address scientific misconduct and conflict of interest.